 However, equity financing is not always appropriate.
 The owner of a growing business may not want to exchange some of the ownership in return for capital, particularly if the funding need is relatively short-term.

-A basic murabaha agreement gives a business owner the resources they need to develop their business.
+One Sharia-compliant alternative, which avoids giving the funder a stake in the business, is known as a commodity murabaha agreement.
+Murabaha is also known as cost plus selling and is commonly used.
+For example, a customer may ask the bank to purchase a property for them and to sell it back to them for a higher price.
+The bank is able to realise a profit on the upsell, and the customer is able to purchase the property in a Sharia compliant manner.A basic murabaha agreement gives a business owner the resources they need to develop their business.
 These resources are assets that they can put to work in the business, such as equipment or inventory.
 The business owner buys the assets and agrees to pay for them over a period of time.
 These payments include an element of profit - being a markup that the funder and business agree on upfront.

 The commodity murabaha differs from the basic agreement, in that the business owner is typically looking for and receives working capital, not business assets.
 The working capital for a commodity murabaha is raised through a series of transactions in the commodities market.
 This sequence of transactions ensures the business owner receives the working capital needed, financed by an obligation to make payment over an agreed term.
 All the transactions are structured to ensure they are compliant with Sharia law.